 - Fossil Downs Station: Droughtmaster herd of 20,000

 - Liveringa and Nerrima Stations: Brangus herd of 41,000

 Purchased in mid-2016, HPPL owns two adjoining cattle stations in the Northern Territory:

 - Inverway Station

-These stations are located in the Victorian River Downs district, with a herd in excess of 35,000 Brahman cattle and employing approximately 25 staff.
+These stations host a herd in excess of 35,000 Brahman cattle and employing approximately 25 staff.

 In addition to the acquisition of these cattle stations, the HPPL Group have acquired Phoenix Park, an integrated cattle depot and cropping operation capable of holding up to 30,000 head of cattle.
 This ability to hold cattle will then allow HPPL to hold a higher number of breeder cattle across its stations, improving productivity and volumes.

 The acquisition of S. Kidman & Co marked a significant milestone for Hancock’s extensive agricultural operations.

 The joint venture company, Australian Outback Beef Pty Ltd (AOB), owned 67% by Hancock and 33% by Shanghai CRED Real Estate Stock Co Ltd, acquired 100% of the shares of S. Kidman & Co Ltd (Kidman) in late 2016.